 The Company's executive offices are leased pursuant to a five-year lease (the "Lease") that commenced on December 15, 2006, and renewed on January 1, 2012, consisting of approximately 11,000 square feet of office space located at 98 Spit Brook Road, Suite 100 in Nashua, New Hampshire (the "Premises").
-The Lease renewal provided for an annual base rent of \$181,764 during 2012; \$187,272 for 2013; \$192,780 for 2014; \$198,288 for 2015 and \$203,796 for 2016.
+The Lease renewal provided for an annual base rent of \$187,272 during 2013; \$192,780 for 2014; \$198,288 for 2015 and \$203,796 for 2016.
 Additionally, the Company is required to pay its proportionate share of the building and real estate tax expenses and obtain insurance for the Premises.
 The Company also has the right to extend the term of the Lease for an additional five year period at the then current market rent rate (but not less than the last annual rent paid by the Company).

 The Company leases approximately 3,492 square feet of office space located at the 675/Fairborn Commerce Center, 1160 Dayton Yellow Springs Road, Suite 21, in Fairborn Ohio.
 The Ohio Lease provides for a three (3) year and three (3) month term, which commenced on January 1, 2011 for approximately \$43,650 per year, with all amounts payable in equal monthly installments.
 The Ohio Lease provides the Company with the option to renew the lease for an additional three (3) year period.
 The monthly payments for the renewal term, if any, will be substantially similar to the payments referred to above.
+The Company does not expect to renew this lease at the termination of the primary term, which ends in April, 2014.

-The Company leases a facility consisting of approximately 24,350 square feet of office, manufacturing and warehousing space located at 101 Nicholson Lane, San Jose, CA. The operating lease commenced September 2012 and provides for an annual base rent of \$248,376, for the first year \$260,064, for the second year \$271,752, for the third year \$283,440 for the fourth year and \$295,140 for the fifth year, with all amounts payable in equal monthly installments.
+The Company leases a facility consisting of approximately 24,350 square feet of office, manufacturing and warehousing space located at 101 Nicholson Lane, San Jose, CA. The operating lease commenced September 2012 and provides for an annual base rent of \$248,376 through September 2013, \$260,064 from October 2013 through September 2014, \$271,752 through September 2015, \$283,440 through September 2016 and \$295,140 through September 2017, with all amounts payable in equal monthly installments.
 Additionally, the Company is required to pay its proportionate share of the building and real estate tax expenses and obtain insurance for the facility.